Costa Rica Fish Species

 Tuna sport fishing catch common in Costa Rica

-Light tuna that are not easily confused with other species.
-However, it is similar in appearance to the Albacore (which has unusually long pectoral fins and fins dark gray), bigeye tuna (which has a very deep body, large eyes, yellow fin edged in black, and an iridescent blue band on the other hand), and bluefin tuna north (which has short pectoral fins, a second dorsal fin is reddish brown and dark yellow wings with black borders).
+Light tuna is not easily confused with other species.
+However, it is similar in appearance to the Albacore (which has unusually long pectoral fins and fins dark gray), bigeye tuna (which has a very deep body, large eyes, yellowfin edged in black, and an iridescent blue band on the other hand), and bluefin tuna north (which has short pectoral fins, a second dorsal fin is reddish brown and dark yellow wings with black borders).

-Yellowfin tuna, perhaps the king of tuna, is characterized by its “related” body dark metallic blue back, sides yellow, silver and white belly with 20 oblique vertical broken lines.
-It also has very large dorsal and anal fins second that are fairly close together, and has bright yellow dorsal and anal fins and black narrow borders.
+Yellowfin tuna, perhaps the king of tuna, is characterized by its “related” body, dark metallic blue back, sides yellow, silver, and a white belly with 20 oblique vertical broken lines.
+It also has very large dorsal and anal fins second that are fairly close together and has bright yellow dorsal and anal fins and narrow black borders.

 Typical Location: Open Ocean along the current lines and temperature changes.

 Fishing methods: Trolling plastic lures, squid, live bait, or bait strips, often in combination with plastic skirts, or drifting at anchor with hook and bait.